 What a unified identity strategy enables

 Security teams can detect and respond to threats with far more speed and context.
-Access decisions are no longer based on static policies alone.
+Access decisions aren’t based on static policies alone.
 Instead, they reflect real-time authentication data, device posture, and behavior patterns pulled from across the environment.
 A session that looks suspicious can be blocked instantly, and a user whose risk profile changes mid-session can be re-evaluated on the fly.

 Users benefit from the same context-aware approach.
 With phishing-resistant authentication and adaptive access flows in place, low-risk logins move faster, while higher-risk activity prompts additional checks.
 Instead of slowing everyone down, additional checks happen when needed, not across the board.